 Do Road Trips Count?

-Your per-day mileage charges are capped at 150 miles (250 miles in Washington state).
-That means if you head out on a long road trip, you'll pay the 150 (or 250) miles for that day, but then you can drive for hundreds more miles on that calendar day without accruing any additional charges.
+Your per-day mileage charges are capped at 250 miles (150 miles in New Jersey).
+That means if you head out on a long road trip, you’ll pay the 250 miles (150 for New Jersey) for that day, but then you can drive for hundreds more miles on that calendar day without accruing any additional charges.